 - Davide Venturelli, Minh Do, Eleanor Rieffel and Jeremy Frank.
 Temporal Planning for Compilation of Quantum Approximate Optimization Algorithm Circuits.

-Accepted Papers as a short presentation
+Accepted Papers as a short presentation (15 min including discussion)

 - Sven Koenig and T. K. Satish Kumar.
 A Case for Collaborative Construction as Testbed for Cooperative Multi-Agent Planning.

 - Saad Khan and Simon Parkinson.
 Towards Automated Vulnerability Assessment.

 - Evridiki Ntagiou, Claudio Iacopino, Nicola Policella, Roberto Armellin and Alessandro Donati.
 Coverage Planning for Earth Observation Constellations.

 - Sara Bernardini, Royal Holloway University of London, UK